26 January 2011

-We could not believe the sight, even in dim light, because it was 9:00 PM.
+We could not believe the dimly lit sight because it was 9:00 PM.
 We put her daughter, Montana, a little later in the paddock with her.
-They sniffed each other and talked a little; back to normal.
+They sniffed each other and talked a little, back to normal.

 Her best grooming buddy was grooming her over the fence shortly after that.
 The horse that had dominated the group quickly showed her dominance again, just like before.

 Later that night, I couldn't find Harold.
 I saw him in the riding ring, talking to Idaho.
 I stood on the hill over the ring and felt such warmth as I observed them without them knowing.
 Where ever he went, Idaho followed.
 It was like they were stuck together once again.
 I stood there for a long time-honored to steal this moment from them.